Sheepshead Bay station: Station layout

-This station, which is located on an embankment, has four tracks and two island platforms, and is an express station.
 The platforms curve to the west at the south end and were extended to the north on both sides.
 There is clear evidence of this extension by looking underneath the platforms.
 This station originally was a terminal stop as the extension to Brighton Beach was not built until 1917.
 Outside and to the east of the Voorhies Avenue side entrance, there is a pedestrian overpass running alongside the Manhattan-bound side of line, but it only crosses the Belt Parkway to the south side.

 The 1998 artwork here is called Postcards from Sheepshead Bay by Deborah Goletz.
-Made of ceramic tile, it draws the faces and life on the "Bay" (as Brooklyn residents call it short for Sheepshead Bay).
+Made of ceramic tile, it draws the faces and life on the "Bay" (a local shortening of Sheepshead Bay).
 The three artwork designs are a diner, some people wearing 17th century clothing near a boat dock, and a fisherman.
 A closer examination of the tile band at the mezzanine level has seashells and Pisces fish.
 Outside the station is a mural in the style of a "Welcome to Sheepshead Bay" postcard.
 As a homage to similar boardwalk attractions, this mural features holes for people inside to stick their faces through, and have their picture taken from outside.